 Here we put forth eight cloud security best practices.

 A proactive approach to cloud security requires the identification of potential attackers.
 Most attackers are cybercriminals, hacktivists, or social engineers.
 Understanding why and in what way these usual suspects might target your organization is a step you can take to counter security threats.

 Assess what kind of information your contact center manages.
 Identify what information might be attractive to specific attackers and put measures in place to protect it.

 Security are ever-changing.
 You can stay one step ahead by automating the threat identification process.

 Make sure your agents are knowledgeable about threats and cloud security.
 An agent that misuses your cloud, due to negligence or lack of knowledge, creates a gap in your defense.
 It is important your agents understand:

-- How to securely access and use the cloud
+- How to securely access and use your cloud contact center platform

 - What security threats look or sound like